 One of our favorite family movies is "The Princess Bride" and the protagonist in the movie is a young man named Westley who believes in "true love".
 Throughout the movie, Westley overcomes seemingly insurmountable obstacles, including being mostly dead resulting in paralysis, to ultimately be with the one he loves and who loves him.
 He knew what he wanted and he went for it and it worked out.

-Now, I'm not saying that we thought all of this through when we gave the van the name that we did - we just thought it was a funny movie - but as I've had some time to think on this trip, the name of the van has come to symbolize something to me that is more than male or female.
+Now, I'm not saying that we thought all of this through when we gave the van the name that we did - we just thought it was a good movie - but as I've had some time to think on this trip, the name of the van has come to symbolize something to me that is more than male or female.